multiversx/mx-exchange-docs/docs/products/yield-farming.md

 where `YourLP` is your amount of LP in the farm, `TotalLP` the total amount of LP in the farm, `YourEnergy` your energy, `TotalEnergy` the total energy in the farm, `BoostFactor = 60%/40% = 1.5` and `u = 2`.

 Energy rewards aren’t immediately visible.
-They become visible at the end of each rewards period (every Friday, at epoch change).
-You can find a countdown to the end of each rewards period in the right side menu.
+They become visible at the end of each rewards period at epoch change (every Friday or Farm + Fees rewards and every Wednesday for Staking + Dual Farm rewards).
+You can find a countdown to the end of each rewards period on your Portfolio page.

 After they become visible, you can claim them.